Kennedy Water Lab

 Join

-• The review of applications will begin immediately and continue until the positions are filled.
-Applicants also need to submit the required materials to the Civil Engineering program at The University of Texas at El Paso.
+• Selected applicants would then need to submit the required materials to the Civil Engineering program at The University of Texas at El Paso by the appropriate deadline.

 Please contact Dr. Kennedy if you have any questions.